winery/winery/docs/dev/index.md

-# Eclipse Winery™ Developer Guide
+# Eclipse Winery Developer Guide

 This document provides (i) guides about development and (ii) design ideas of Winery.